 Pick patterns that are proportional to the size of your structure and your awning.
 Small stripes may look busy on a large expanse of fabric, while wide-striped fabrics can overwhelm a small ranch-style home.

-If heat reduction is a motivation for your awning purchase, choose light colors to reflect direct sunlight.
-Awnings will keep the sun from heating the window in your home and causing you to turn on your air conditioner.
+If heat reduction is a motivation for your awning purchase, choose dark colors to reflect direct sunlight.
+Awnings will keep the sun from heating the windows in your home and causing you to turn on your air conditioner.